Switzerland, other neutral locations emerge as potential Trump-Kim Jong Un summit sites

 The president, a foreign policy novice, has taken an unconventional path to reaching the point of direct talks with North Korea.

 U.S. diplomatic efforts waned last year after the death of Otto Warmbier, an imprisoned American college student who was in a coma when U.S. diplomats secured his release from North Korean captivity.
-Trump later launched a war of words with the North Korean leader, warning Kim's nuclear tests would be met with “fire and fury” and the president dubbed him “little rocket man.”
+Trump later launched a war of words with the North Korean leader, warning that Kim's nuclear tests would be met with “fire and fury” and dubbing him “little rocket man.”

 Trump said Wednesday that CIA Director Mike Pompeo's secret meeting with North Korean leader Kim Jong Un over Easter weekend had gone "very smoothly" — helping pave the way for an extraordinary planned summit between the leaders of both nations.